-- A. The Portland Metro Region Construction Workforce Market Study, commissioned in 2017 by Metro and the City of Portland, found a severe shortage of and need for a skilled construction workforce for new construction projects in the Greater Portland region. - B. Over the next ten years, the study projects, at least \$7.8 billion of publicly funded construction projects in development throughout the region will require approximately 14,000 construction workers. - C. Many careers in the construction industry provide family sustaining wages and build economic prosperity. - D. People of color and women face significant barriers in accessing employment opportunities in construction trades. - E. Portland Public Schools wants its workforce to reflect the community it serves; therefore, PPS is committed to opening opportunities for women and people of color. - F. PPS was among 16 agencies participating in a Public Owner Workgroup, convened by Metro, in an effort to develop a regional approach to recruiting and retaining women and people of color in the construction industry. - G. The Public Owner Workgroup developed the Construction Career Pathways Project Regional Framework (the Framework) with significant input from community and industry stakeholders. - H. The Framework provides tools and guidance to help agencies set region-wide workforce diversity goals, establish project thresholds, track and review progress on goals, develop workforce agreements, implement worksite anti-harassment and culture change strategies, collectively invest in workforce supply, and establish regional collaboration to leverage collective efforts.
+- A. The Portland Metro Region Construction Workforce Market Study, commissioned in 2017 by Metro and the City of Portland, found a severe shortage of and need for a skilled construction workforce for new construction projects in the Greater Portland region. - B. Over the next ten years, the study projects, at least \$7.8 billion of publicly funded construction projects in development throughout the region will require approximately 14,000 construction workers. - C. The construction industry is one of the few remaining industries that offers family sustaining career pathways and competitive wages. - D. People of color and women face significant barriers in accessing employment opportunities in construction trades. - E. Portland Public Schools wants its workforce to reflect the community it serves; therefore, PPS is committed to opening opportunities for women and people of color. - F. PPS was among 16 agencies participating in a Public Owner Workgroup, convened by Metro, in an effort to develop a regional approach to recruiting and retaining women and people of color in the construction industry. - G. The Public Owner Workgroup developed the Construction Career Pathways Project Regional Framework (the Framework) with significant input from community and industry stakeholders. - H. The Framework provides tools and guidance to help agencies set region-wide workforce diversity goals, establish project thresholds, track and review progress on goals, develop workforce agreements, implement worksite anti-harassment and culture change strategies, collectively invest in workforce supply, and establish regional collaboration to leverage collective efforts.